rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 Welcome to the Algorithmic Trading Learning Roadmap repository!
 This repository provides a structured, comprehensive roadmap for developing expertise in the core skills needed to become a proficient algorithmic trader.
 It includes resources, certifications, and project ideas across various fields that intersect in the world of algorithmic trading, such as AI, data science, finance, software engineering, cloud computing, and more.

 ## Repository Overview
-This repository is organized into branches, each focusing on a key area of knowledge essential for algorithmic trading.
-Each branch contains curated resources, recommended certifications, project ideas, and guidelines to help build foundational and advanced skills in that area.
+This repository is organized in a hierarchical folder structure, each top-level folder focusing on a key area of knowledge essential for algorithmic trading.
+Each top-level folder contains topics and Markdown files listing curated resources, recommended certifications, project ideas, and guidelines to help build foundational and advanced skills in that topic.

 ## Table of Contents
 - [Purpose](#purpose)